 It’s no secret that we consider ourselves probiotic specialists.
-We work with specific strains of good bacteria or ‘live cultures’ that have been clinically proven to work effectively in different parts of the gut.
+We work with specific strains of good bacteria or ‘live cultures’ that have been scientifically proven to work effectively in different parts of the gut.
 For example, some specific strains have been found to work in the gut to help maintain regularity, whereas others have been found to support IBS, and some have even been associated with mental health.
 Read more about that here.

 Make sure that, first and foremost, you take the probiotic that’s right for you.
 If you have any under lying health conditions, we would always recommend that you seek medical advice first before purchasing a probiotic.